 Mark is married to Amanda, a former Head of Communications Baptist Union of Great Britain, and they have two grown up children and a growing number of grandchildren.
 In February 2016, Mark and Amanda participated in the first DHM mission trip to Ukraine.
 When they visited the Ukraine for the first time, Mark was very moved to have the opportunity to meet young people and visit schools.
 He has a passion for developing young (and not so young) people to fulfil their full potential in Christ.

-After retiring from school leadership in 2019, Mark has had more opportunities to pursue his interests in cycling and spending time in France and with the family.
-He is delighted to now have time to be able to serve DHM, and alongside his Trusteeship, Mark is planning with others a DHM Team Fundraising Cycle Ride from Essex to Lindisfarne in May 2021 (COVID-permitting!).
+Since retiring from school leadership in 2019, Mark has had more opportunities to pursue his interests in cycling and spending time in France and with the family.
+He is delighted to now have time to be able to serve the ministry of DHM as a valued member of the Board of Trustees.